angulardart/site-angulardart/src/angular/tutorial/toh-pt2.md

 {% include_relative _keep-app-running.md %}

+## App refactoring

+Before adding new features, you'll benefit from refactoring the app a little.

-## Move the template to its own file
+### App template file

 You'll be making several updates to the app component's template.
 First, move the template to its own file: